tonyt73/Json-Library/README.md

 So for more usage examples see that project.

 # Using the code
 Simply add the files from the JSON folder into your project or build it as a static library and use that in your project.
+Use the `JSONdocument` class as a starting point or the AGD Studio project documents.